gaju0203/Automated-Java-Application-Deployment-using-Jenkins-Ansible-and-AWS/README.md

     }
 }
-# This pipeline will:
+# This pipeline flow:

-Pull code from GitHub
-Build Java application
-Run tests
-Generate WAR artifact
-Upload artifact to AWS S3
+GitHub → Jenkins → Build → Test → WAR → Upload to S3 → Deploy to Tomcat (Ansible)

 # ⚙️ Step 7: Install Tomcat on Worker Nodes (Using Ansible)
 tomcat.yml